Qualicum-Graham Park: Features

 Main streets in the neighbourhood are Queensline and Beaumaris.

 Graham Creek meanders through the neighbourhood.
 Starts at the Bruce Pit Quarry near Trend-Arlington and ends at Andrew Hayden Park at the Ottawa River.

 For schools there is Our Lady of Peace Catholic School in Bells Corners, Leslie Park (now closed), Grant Alternative (formerly Christie Public School) (now closed), Knoxdale Public School and Greenbank Middle School (now closed).
 For high schools there is St. Paul's (formerly Sir John A. MacDonald High School), Franco Ouest, Sir Robert Borden and Bell High School (Ottawa).
 Ecole Maimonides School (formerly Graham Park Public School) was private French school, Maimondies was formerly Graham Park Public School.
 Graham Park operated from 1964 until 1988 due to a decline in population.
 It closed and the school was demolished in June 2011.
 In 2015, Kitsilano Court was built with newly developed homes on the former school grounds.

 A small community centre is located at Nanimo Park built in 2012.

 The community is close to many attractions and amenities.
-It is home to The Queesnway Carleton Hospital which opened in 1976; was originally part of the Bruce farmland.
+It is home to the Queensway Carleton Hospital which opened in 1976; was originally part of the Bruce farmland.
 It is very close to Bayshore Shopping Centre and Pinecrest Shopping Mall.

 Parks in the neighbourhood include Mohawk, Okanagan, Qualicum, Valley Stream, and Nanamio/Graham Park.
 The Valley Stream Park is home to the Valley Stream Tennis Club.
 In 2010 a community centre was built in Graham Park which host the Qualicum-Graham Park Community Association monthly meetings.